artificialsolutions/tie-api-example-discord/README.md

 ### Create a Discord bot application
 Follow the instructions here to create a Discord bot application: [Setting up a bot application](https://discordjs.guide/preparations/setting-up-a-bot-application.html)
-Make sure

-Make sure you take note and store safely, <mark>client_id</mark> of the new app, and the <mark>token</mark> of its bot.
+Take note of <mark>client_id</mark> of the new app, and the <mark>token</mark> of its bot, and store them safely.
 These will needed when you start the connector.

 Also, the bot's username, which is formatted 'YourBot#1234' can be used later on to send Direct Messages to this bot.